laurieodgers/koa-api-framework/README.md

 # Necessary files to work
 These may be passed in as arguments to koa-api-framework in the future.
 I am open to suggestions on how to make this more user friendly.

-/raml/api.raml - the RAML specification for the API /controllers/ - controllers based off the api structure.
-Eg an api structure of https://api.foo.com/v2/auth will require /controllers/auth/index.js
+- /raml/api.raml - the RAML specification for the API
+- /controllers/ - controllers based off the api structure.
+Eg an API structure of https://api.foo.com/v2/auth will require /controllers/auth/index.js

 # Installation
 Using npm: